BDC Hamburger Icon

 What to know before starting a business

 Ready to take the leap into entrepreneurship?
-There are a few things you should do and understand before starting a business:
+There are a few things you should do and understand before starting a business

 1. Business idea viability: Ensure you have a sound business idea.
 That doesn’t mean you need a 20-page business plan, but you should have a passion for or interest in the enterprise you’re starting.

 2. Industry research: Track industry trends and do research about the market, the potential for growth and the initial investment needed.
 If you want to launch some kind of online business, Stabler said, you need to find a niche or need in the market and start there.
 If you try to ride a trend, you’ll face a crowded market, and demand for the product or service could quickly fizzle.
-It’s also essential to understand the shopping habits of your customers and what makes them want your products or services over a rival’s.
+It’s also essential to understand the shopping habits of your customers and what makes them want your products or services over a competitor’s.

 3. The four P’s: Stabler said business owners should know their “four P’s”: price, product, placement and promotion.
 Keep this concept in mind before and during your route to entrepreneurship.
 You’ll want to know exactly where your business will stand when it comes to each component so you can execute accordingly.